vexing-media/DigiTimber-cPanel-Integration-WP-Plugin/readme.txt

 == Changelog ==

-= 1.3.0 = 12/9/2019
+= 1.3.1 = 12/9/2019
 - INFO: After submission to WP Plugin Directory, we had a few things to fix
+- UPDATED: Changed the overall name of the plugin to DigiTimber cPanel Integration
 - UPDATED: Including your own CURL code - Removed old curl library and wrote our own based on the WP HTTP api
-- UPDATED: Generic function (and/or define) names - removed old function names that were not very specific and added (hopefully) appropriate naming
+- UPDATED: Generic function (and/or define) names - removed old function names that were not very specific and added (hopefully) appropriate naming (dt_cpanel prefix)
-- TODO: Please sanitize, escape, and validate your POST calls
+- UPDATED: Please sanitize, escape, and validate your POST calls - reviewed all input and applied applicable sanitation or encoding

 = 1.2.2 = 12/8/2019
 - INFO: Initial Submission to WordPress Official Plugins List